rayhanrashed/rayhanrashed.github.io/index.md

 ### Contextualized Technology, Internet & Underserved Communities
 <span style="color:green"> <b>Note:</b></span> <u>I am really proud of this work and the impact it created!</u>

 Bangladesh (a low-income country) has a significant number of people dependent on alms for daily survival.
-These people, who we address as extremely impoverished people (EIP) are deprived of even basic healthcare.
-Their extreme levels of poverty, coupled with low literacy skills, and complete lack of access to technology means that they are unaware of existing low-cost/free healthcare services (as arranged by local hospitals) available for EIPs.
+These extremely impoverished people are deprived of even basic healthcare.
+Their extreme levels of poverty, coupled with low literacy skills, and complete lack of access to technology means that they are unaware of existing low-cost/free healthcare services--arranged by local hospitals, NGOs, charity organizations.
 In this paper, we ask: **How can we extend the existing healthcare systems to this marginalized community?** `Paper:`**[CSCW 2021][dakter_bari]**

 <center style="padding: 10px;">
 <img src="media/0001.jpg"